 “Oh, you’re right, you’re right.
 And what,” Tyrone spits back, “have you got to show for it?”

-If nothing else, the Broadway production of Hand to God deserves a best-actor Tony nomination for Boyer, who doesn’t employ ordinary ventriloquist techniques.
-You can see his mouth move, he makes no pretense that Tyrone isn’t a glorified glove.
-Yet Boyer makes this lizardy bit of knitting not only into a completely separate character but a truly frightening little fiend.
+If nothing else, the Broadway production of Hand to God deserves a best-actor Tony nomination for Stephen Boyer, who doesn’t employ ordinary ventriloquist techniques.
+You can see his mouth move, he makes no pretense that Tyrone isn’t a glorified, demented glove.
+Yet Boyer makes this lizardy bit of knitting not only a completely separate character but a truly frightening little fiend.
 There are times when one is convinced Boyer’s left hand is assaulting him, dragging him across the room, trying to strangle him.
 It’s a physically demanding and daring performance as much as it is a comic tour de force.

 So just how autobiographical is Askins’ play?
 Did he ever have a puppet try to kill him?